sabauer-math/sabauer-math.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a mathematician based in Hamburg, recently graduated with a Master’s in Mathematics from Universität Hamburg.
+I am a Doctorand in Mathematics at the University of Hamburg.
 I am primarily interested in abstract algebra and category theory.
 My most recent work is on deformations of symmetric Frobenius algebras and structures on the category of functors between Grothendieck-Verdier Categories and was under the supervision of [<ins> Christoph Schweigert</ins>](https://www.math.uni-hamburg.de/home/schweigert/).
-I will be starting my Doctorate in Mathematics under Prof. Schweigert in May.

 **Contact Info:**

+Universität Hamburg
+Fachbereich Mathematik
+Bundesstrasse 55
+D-20146 Hamburg
+Raum 335
-sabauer (dot) math (at) gmail.com
+samuel (dot) bauer (at) uni-hamburg.de